dikayx/sqlite-viewer/README.md

 # Java SQLite Viewer
-A GUI application to view and edit SQLite databases.
-Based on an intermediate swing project, I added some neat features such as file selection and named borders around the sections.
+A GUI application for viewing and editing SQLite databases.
+The idea came from a [JetBrains Academy](https://hyperskill.org/projects/171) project, which I further improved by updating the overall design and adding nice features like a file selection menu.

 ![Screenshot of the text editor](./app/res/screenshot-viewer.png)